MangOo22/Basic-Banking-System/README.md

-#Basic Banking System made by Neha Kumavat.
-This is my internship Project which is completed under The Sparks Foundation GRIPAUGUST21 batch.
+#Basic Banking System made by Ahmed Nageh.

+This is my internship Project which is completed under The Sparks Foundation.
 My role of the internship is of web developer and my task is to make a simple dynamic website of the banking system which I have completed successfully.
 This Web Application is used to transfer money between multiple users.

 Stack used -
 Front-end : HTML, CSS, Bootstrap & Javascript